MetaHorizon-Universe/Best-Of-Chrome-Extensions/README.md

 git remote -v
 ```

-**6.** Always take a pull from the upstream repository to your master branch to keep it at par with the main project(updated repository).
+**6.** Always take a pull from the upstream repository to your master branch to keep it as per with the main project(updated repository).

 ```
 git pull upstream main